-At Sony, we strongly believe in the importance of informing stakeholders, including customers, about our environmental philosophy and initiatives.
+Sony strongly believes in the importance of informing stakeholders, including customers, about its environmental philosophy and initiatives.
 Furthermore, employees of each Sony Group company receive environmental training and have access to other self-development programs to help raise environmental awareness.